Skip to main content

 The DAD codebase is organized into these main directories:

-• dhenara/agent/dsl/: Core DSL definitions
+• dhenara/agent/dsl/: Core DSL definitions and components

 • dhenara/agent/runner/: Component and execution runners